RadinPirouz/linux-documents/Ansible/Document.md

 # Ansible Configuration Guide

 Ansible is a powerful automation tool used to manage and configure servers.
-This guide provides examples of how to structure your inventory files, which are essential for defining the servers and groups that Ansible will manage.
+This guide provides examples of how to structure your inventory files, essential for defining the servers and groups that Ansible will manage.
 Additionally, it covers common Ansible commands for interacting with your servers.

 ## Inventory File Examples